Lazy eye (amblyopia)

 However, sometimes the vision in one eye doesn't develop properly.
 This may be caused by misaligned eyes (called strabismus) or because one eye is out of focus compared with the other.
 When this happens, the brain 'shuts off' the eye that is out of focus, and the child depends only on the better eye to see.

 An eye disease such as a cataract or anything else that stops a clear image from being focused inside the eye can cause amblyopia in children.
 They may also inherit conditions from their parents that lead to amblyopia.

 You may not be able to tell that your child has amblyopia.
 Many children with the condition look completely normal and see well with their good eye.
 If your child has an eye that turns in, out, or up, or if he or she closes one eye (especially in bright sunlight), these are warning signs.

-A child's vision is fully developed by age 9, so amblyopia must be treated early in life, preferably before age 6.
-It is hard to reverse amblyopia after that age.
-If it is treated early enough, amblyopia can usually be reversed.
+A child's vision is fully developed by age nine, so amblyopia must be treated early in life, preferably before age six.
+It’s hard to reverse amblyopia after that age.
+If it’s treated early enough, amblyopia can usually be reversed.

 You will need to work with the doctors and others (such as teachers) to ensure your child wears the glasses or patch as prescribed.
 You play a key role in making sure your child has a lifetime of good eyesight.
 The earlier the treatment is started, the sooner it is likely to be successful.